Fosstrak/fosstrak/reader/trunk/reader-rp-proxy/README.txt

-Accada Reader Proxy
+Fosstrak Reader Proxy
 ===================

-The objective of the Accada Reader Proxy Module is to provide a Java library to communicate with a reader via the EPCglobal Reader Protocol Version 1.1 from within your Java application.
+The objective of the Fosstrak Reader Proxy Module is to provide a Java library to communicate with a reader via the EPCglobal Reader Protocol Version 1.1 from within your Java application.
 The Java classes in the proxy library encapsulate the RP specific messaging by providing methods and data structures for the RP.